 Above you can see a screenshot of some of the top search terms that Keyword Chef helped me find.
 Not only does the app display the phrases and provide their search volume, but it also gives a unique SERP score (highlighted in green/yellow on the right) so it is super easy to know which terms to target first.

 Notice how I used a wildcard search to find these keywords.
 If you’re in any type of health-related niche, you could likely use something similar to “does * cause _____” with a condition related to your area of specialization.

 “Does ramen cause acne” received the highest SERP score because two social media sites and three forums were ranking on page 1.
 This means it was an extremely accessible keyword.
 As you can see in the screenshot below, one short month later my site ranked #8 for this term.

 Keyword Chef is priced competitively and is worth every penny on all three tiers.

 My favorite aspect of this product’s pricing is that it doesn’t have any monthly fees.
 The tool is completely pay-as-you-go.
 You only have to buy the credits you know you’ll use, and you can grab a few more any time you run out.

 My Conclusion – Is KeywordChef Worth It?

-If you’re looking for a way to find long-tail keywords that are easier to rank for than other search terms in the niche, then this keyword research tool will be perfect for your needs.
+If you’re looking for a way to find long-tail keywords that are easier to rank for than other search terms in the niche, then this low-competition keyword research tool will be perfect for your needs.
 With free tools like google keyword planner locating these keywords are difficult to find.